 The X800E has 4K HDR Processor X1, so it displays contrast extremely well.
 The TRILUMINOS display technology helps deliver vivid detail.
 But while blacks on the M55 are deep and crisp, on the X800E they’re not as deep and are a bit blotchy, which makes for a less-than-optimal viewing experience in dark settings.
 Like the M55, the X800E has a low input lag and does well with fast-moving action.

 It comes with two built-in Bass Reflex speakers, but, similar to the M55, the Sony delivers good but not great sound.
 The smart features are served on the Android TV 7.0 Nougat platform.
 This TV comes with built-in Chromecast and gives you access to the Google Store where you can download any number of additional apps.
 Google Assistant is built in, and it’s also compatible with Amazon’s Alexa.
-You can purchase the X800E for around $900, and it comes with a 12-month warranty on parts and labor.
+It comes with a 12-month warranty on parts and labor.

 The TCL 55P607 also came out in 2017 and is slightly cheaper than the M55-E0.
 Similar to the M55, the 55P607 is a 55-inch 4K LED smart TV that delivers deep blacks and above-average quality pictures.
 It uses local dimming technology to enhance the contrast and comes with lots of HDR features such as Dolby Vision HDR, which allows for large color volume and high brightness.